Fire Resistant Landscapes

 Hardscaping is the non-living aspects of your landscape, such as mulch, walls and sidewalks.
-The principles of low-ignition landscaping focus on how landscape components work together to protect structures.
+The principles of fire resistant landscaping focus on how landscape components work together to protect structures.

 How plant materials are arranged is just as important as species.
 Plants grouped in islands surrounded by nonflammable materials, such as a rock wall, are a great example of how landscape elements can work together to create breaks between fuels.

 Mulch is a great way to control weeds and retain soil moisture, but flammable materials such as bark represent a huge fire risk.
 Rock can provide a natural-looking, low-maintenance, water-efficient mulch, as well as a fire-resistant buffer zone.
 Read Mulches for Firewise Landscapes to learn more.